jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 Thus the probability of intersection is
 $$\frac{1}{2}\bigg/\frac{\pi}{4}=\frac{2}{\pi}.$$

-By the law of large numbers, the ratio of needles Hence we have found
+By the law of large numbers, the ratio of needles intersecting the lines with all needles converges to $\frac{2}{\pi}\approx$.
+Hence we have found yet another probabilistic algorithm to determine the value of $\pi$.

 ## Initial value problems